pengsida/configuration/install_paper_writing.md

 1. Summarize a class of methods with one or two sentences.
 2. Further summarize the subclasses of methods by time.
 3. Say advantages of such methods compared with previous methods.
 4. Briefly introduce several representative methods.
 These methods should be at a flow that next method resolves last method's limitation.
-When introducing a method, we first talk about its good by saying how it resolve previous methods' limitation, and then talk about its limitation.
+When introducing a method, we first talk about its good by saying how it resolves previous methods' limitation, and then talk about its limitation.
 5. Talk about our method's advantage over these methods.

+## Method writing

+1. Overview of the proposed approach.
+It is a must before describing our approach in detail.
+2. It is better to describe the content of a section before detailed description.